 On August 1, 2019, the Company and private equity funds affiliated with Blackstone agreed to sell Refinitiv to London Stock Exchange Group ("LSEG") (see note 8), for a value that was substantially in excess of the carrying value of the Company's investment.
 On January 29, 2021, the sale of Refinitiv to LSEG was completed (see note 32), however this event was not considered an adjusting subsequent event for purposes of valuing the warrants at December 31, 2020.
-The value of the warrants at December 31, 2020 reflected the entry into a definitive agreement for the sale of the Refinitiv to which the Company was contractually entitled upon closing and the share price of LSEG on December 31, 2020.
+The value of the warrants at December 31, 2020 reflected the entry into a definitive agreement for the sale of the Refinitiv business on August 1, 2019.
+As such, the value at each date was primarily based on the number of incremental shares in Refinitiv to which the Company was contractually entitled upon closing and the share price of LSEG on December 31, 2020.
 The valuation also incorporated (on a weighted-average basis) other outcomes based on the likelihood of the transaction closing using a Monte Carlo simulation approach, which required key inputs such as the estimated equity value of Refinitiv; the capitalization structure of Refinitiv; the expected volatility; the risk-free rate of return; annual dividends or distributions; and assumptions about the timing of a liquidity event.